|(5) Bat Wall

 rating: 5.12b 7b 26 VIII+ E5 6b

 Seriously a sweet line.
-Has the largest variety of movement of anything I have ever climbed.
 The physically hardest moves come in the early boulder problem to the first bolt.
 A technical and unique midsection leading into a short finger crack takes you to a large roof.
 Traverse the roof from right to left on jugs then crank over the lip and reach for a triangular mono.
 The crux for me was pulling over the roof to the triangular pocket.
 The move is not terribly hard once it's unlocked.
 It's just insecure and slightly awkward.
 This route was somewhat beta intensive and sequential for me.

 |By Alex Shainman|